 Infuse in 3 easy steps

-Wind large knob back black tab is at end of it’s track.
+Wind large knob back so the black tab is at end of it’s track.

 Switch ON and go!

 Made in the USA with highest level of quality control for defect-free product.
 No product maintenance needed.